 Recycle Paper/Cardboard- Paper that is properly recycled can be reused to make more paper products.
 Although this paper was most likely made from trees that were cut down, you can do your part to keep this paper in circulation as long as possible.
 When you keep paper and cardboard out of the trash, you are reducing the chance that they will end up in landfills.

 Buy Sustainable Wood- Buying sustainable wood will help reduce the demand for logging, especially ones collected through illegal means.
+But what is really sustainable?
+Is bamboo sustainable?
+Well, that’s a whole separate discussion.
 The best option is to buy recycled wood.
 Though if this is not available, look for certification seals like the FSC (Forest Stewardship Council) seal to ensure that the wood you’re getting is in fact sustainably sourced.

 Avoid Palm Oil- Unfortunately, most products that contain palm oil do not obtain palm oil sustainably.
 In reality, only a small amount of palm oil is harvested sustainably.
 If and when you can, try to avoid buying products containing palm oil, unless it is explicitly stated on the packaging that it is sustainably sourced.
 In addition, palm oil is very high in saturated fats, which are unhealthy.
 So avoiding it altogether, when possible, is generally a good idea.
 Believe it or not, palm oil is not just in food products.
 It is used in everything from shampoo to makeup.
 For this reason, it is important to find brands that either do not use palm oil in their products or ones that source sustainably.